High Achieving Man Gets Another Job After Being Fired By His Former Boss For Keeping His Long Hair And Redditors Are Amazed

 u/naturalviber

 There are certain professions, for example, food service work, where wearing your hair in the way that you like can affect the quality of a dish, and finding an overriding reason to challenge policies that are permanently established may be a misuse of an individual's time and money.
-In any case, as this story shows, some workplaces choose to ridicule and force their workers to choose between the work or their hair.
+In any case, as this story shows, some workplaces choose to ridicule and force their workers to choose between work and their hair.

 Individuals online could not believe that such a thing as hair discrimination at work still exists.